thiom/tiralab/docs/single_page.md

-# Regular Expressions Interpreter
+# Regular Expressions Interpreter,
+# Implementation

 ## Overview

-This is a single page doc for the purpose of demoing the app...
-I'm still working on it.

-Regexes will support the following operators:
+The syntax is based on the formal definition and following operators are supported:

 |Operator  |Syntax  | Matches|
 --- | --- | --- |